 A selection of notable professional accomplishments

-Developing a Migratory Bird Conservation Platform to protect North America’s birds throughout the Americas.
-The Conservation Platform is an interactive, online geospatial system that summarizes and visualizes annual migration patterns and threats for 550 species to empower Audubon and the public to take action to protect migratory birds.
+Developed the forthcoming Bird Migration Explorer to protect North America’s birds as they travel throughout the Western Hemisphere.
+The Explorer is an interactive, online geospatial system that summarizes and visualizes annual migration patterns and conservation challenges for more than 450 species to empower Audubon and the public to take action to protect migratory birds.

 Lead editor/author of the Ecological Atlas of the Bering, Chukchi, and Beaufort Seas, a peer-reviewed, transboundary synthesis of spatial data, wildlife ecology, and conservation issues.
 The project was completed in cooperation with numerous US, Canadian, and Russian agencies and organizations.
 The atlas won best in show and other cartographic awards at Esri’s 2018 User Conference.
 This and the earlier 2010 version of this atlas have been widely used by state and federal agencies for planning, preparedness, and response applications.